 We rent at the moment, our house is a lovely three-bedroom two-storey home in Signature Estate in the suburb of Sanctuary Lakes, a western suburb of Melbourne.
+If you’re interested in an organization that advocates inclusion of limited tiny houses, read the city planners event blog here at spacing.ca.
 The house we live in is now for sale and it makes us a little sad, but also a little nervous.
 It’s time we finally buy a place of our own, so we decided to look for property management services online to start house hunting.

 It means we’re really making the decision that we’ll be staying in Melbourne, which I suppose was never really a question.
 Melbourne is a great place and after three years here we’re happy to stay.